1jour1vin

 Eye

-Deep ruby/purple colour
+Deep ruby/purple color

 Nose

-Sumptuous aromas of red, blue and black fruits, crushed stone, flowers (iris and violets), chocolate, herbs...
+Sumptuous aromas of red, blue, and black fruits, crushed stone, flowers (iris and violets), chocolate, herbs...

 Mouth